How to Perform an HOA Audit: A Step-by-Step Guide

 It’s pretty straightforward: the Federal Law takes the lead, followed by the State Law, and then the local laws that apply to your specific area.

-Let’s say, for example, the HOA starts discriminating based on religion or gender, which is a direct violation of the Fair Housing Act… it’s going to stir up conflict and potential litigation.
+Let’s say, for example, the HOA starts discriminating based on religion or gender, which is a direct violation of the Fair Housing Act… It’s going to stir up conflict and potential litigation.

 Declaration of Covenants, Conditions, and Restrictions (CC Rs)